alibozkurtkyrd/simon-game/README.md

 # simon-game
-it's a simon game developed by using  jquery.
+it's developed by using  jquery.